fafalone/WinDevLib/README.md

 `WINDEVLIB_COMCTL_LIB_DEFINED` - You can use this flag if you already have an alternative common controls definition set, e.g. tbComCtlLib; it will disable wdAPIComCtl.
 (Note: WinDevLib has more complete comctl defs than tbComCtlLib, as that project was deprecated and not updated).

-`WINDEVLIB_DLGH` - This enabled constants from dlg.h.
+`WINDEVLIB_DLGSH` - This enabled constants from dlg.h.
 These are extremely uncommon to use, and have very short, generic names likely to cause conflicts, so they're opt-in.

 `WINDEVLIB_NOQUADLI` - Restores the old `LARGE_INTEGER` definition of lo/high Long values.